psnaveenkumar/myweb/README.md

 # myweb

-This is fot practice purpose.
+This is for practice purpose.